Jay4242/llm-scripts/taskwarrior.md

 *   `recur`: Recurrence frequency (e.g., `P1D` for daily, `P1W` for weekly, `P1M` for monthly, `P1Y` for yearly).
 *   `tags`: Arbitrary words.
 Add with `+tag`, remove with `-tag`.
 Virtual tags such as `ACTIVE`, `BLOCKED`, `DUE`, etc. can be used for filtering.
 *   `depends`: UUID of other tasks that this task depends upon.
+*   `annotate`: Adds a note to the task.
+Example: `task 1 annotate "Call back and ask for a discount"`

 ### Attribute Modifiers